varun-venkatesh/varun-venkatesh.github.io/_posts/2020-11-11-bare-mtl-chapter4.md

 ### ...
 Tick tock, tick tock...

 Other than driving peripherals that need a clocking/synchronizing signal, we need clock to measure time and say trigger actions on the expiry of a pre-determined interval.
 This is where timers come into play.
 As you may have read in the data sheet, the LM3S6965 provides among other things a System timer (SysTick) described in Section 3.1.
 It operates by counting down from a value (max 24-bits == 16,777,215) at the end of which vector number 15 is triggered - where we can handle the expiry of the timer to perform some useful action.
 Some of the uses are detailed in the section.
-We'll use it to build a simple scheduler in the next chapter.

 Like any other module/peripheral, programming SysTick involves manipulating it's SFRs: